 RDF FOR CHANNEL 4

-SECRET LIFE OF 4,5 AND 6 YEAR OLDS S2
+SECRET LIFE OF 4,5 & 6 YEAR OLDS | Series 2

 The Secret Life of 4, 5 and 6 Year Olds was a huge, award-winning success, so The Complete Camera Company were delighted to team up with RDF again to follow it up with a second series.
 This fixed-rig documentary received such a fantastic audience response in 2015, the pressure was on to make a great series and key to this was the collaboration between Executive Producer Teresa Watkins and The CCC Directors.
-To revisit a team that had worked so well together originally was an absolute pleasure.
+To rejoin a team that had worked so well together originally was a pleasure.

-The CCC did three site visits alongside the RDF Production Team, first to assess the feasibility of the shoot and once this was deemed to be successful the technical visit followed.
-The technical recce was to confirm exactly how the fixed-rig would be powered, the cabling and the layout of any kit, the location of the gallery and any building work that would need to be done.
-The third visit was to finalise the camera positions and 27 cameras were chosen to cover the areas in which the children would be filmed.
-These were supported by 12 personal microphones, 10 of which would be on the children, 2 on the teachers along with 12 atmospheric microphones.
-A classroom close by was selected for the production gallery and the shoot dates were fixed for the 6 weeks of the summer holidays so that all the children were off school.
+The CCC did three site visits alongside the RDF production team, first to assess the feasibility of the shoot, then technical visits followed.
+The second technical recce was to confirm exactly how the fixed-rig would be powered, the cabling and the layout of our kit, the gallery location and any building work that would need to be done.
+The third visit was to finalise the camera positions; 27 cameras were chosen to cover the areas in which the children would be filmed.
+These were supported by 12 personal microphones, 10 of which would be on the children, plus 2 on the teachers, along with 12 atmospheric microphones.

 FACTS & FIGURES